 Thirdly, there are some cities in which a city office may actually NOT be cheaper than the airport.
 In some places like New York City, there may be more limited availability for cars in the city locations than at the airports, so the airports are cheaper.
 Always check.

 13. Check if You Really Need the Insurance Offered by the Car Rental Agency

 I recommend always having insurance – you just never know when you will need it.
 Although it’s recommended, insurance through a car rental agency is expensive and can really add to the overall rental price.
 However, you may not need it!
 There are a few ways that you may have insurance without realizing.

 Does your car insurance cover a rental car?
 If you are American and travelling in the United States, it may well do so.
 Even if you are traveling abroad, it is worth checking.

 Another way in which you may have already car rental insurance is through your credit card company.
 Many credit cards actually include insurance for car rentals.

 Be aware, too, that regular travel insurance will often cover some car rental.
-For example, World Nomads includes rental car damage (where permissible).
-You can get a quote for World Nomad insurance here:
+For example, Travelex includes Car Rental Collision coverage as an optional add-on.
+You can choose the best travel insurance plan for your trip here or get a quote right now: